redmyt/angular-bootstrap-web-organizer/README.md

 * Use 4 spaces indentation;

-* Use Bootstrap-grid layouts
+* Use Bootstrap-grid layouts;

-* Use lower-case and hyphens "-" for .scss and .pug files and folders
+* Use lower-case and hyphens "-" for .scss and .pug files and folders;

-* Use "the same line braces style" for .js files
+* Use "the same line braces style" for .js files;

-* Use double quotes syntax
+* Use double quotes syntax;

-* Implement two person peer code-review
+* Implement two person peer code-review;

-* Deprecated nonsense commit messages
+* Deprecated nonsense commit messages.